broberts23/container-storage/blog.md

 We can also see the disk in the Azure portal under the cluster managed resource group:

 ![Alt text](image-7.png)

+Being an Azure managed disk, we also manage the DR and backup of the disk.
+We can also take snapshots of the disk!

+This is just a small taste of what Azure Container Storage can do.
+There are many more features and capabilities that I didn't cover in this blog post.
+If you want to learn more about Azure Container Storage, check out the documentation here: https://docs.microsoft.com/en-us/azure/container-storage/

 ## Conclusion